amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 #.
 Regular expressions
 #.
 One-to-one replacement rules.

-.. [#] To our knowledge, no one has posed a hierarchy of this sort for organising the difficulty of identifying different style and usage violations.

 Our development of Proselint begins at the lowest levels of the hierarchy, building upwards.
 At one extreme are usage errors detectable and correctable through one-to-one replacement rules, detecting the presence of a specific word or phrase and suggesting another in its place.
 At the other extreme are errors whose detection and correction are such hard computational problems that it would require human-level intelligence to solve in the general case (if such a solution is possible at all).
 Consider, for example, usage errors pertaining to the word "only", whose correct placement depends on the intended meaning (e.g., in "John hit Peter in his only nose", is the "only" misplaced or is it unusual that Peter has only one nose?).
 Usage errors at this highest hierarchical level, are harder to successfully identify without introducing many false positives into the mix.
 Correcting them poses an additional problem as there will often not be a unique solution that can be recommended above all other.
 The intermediate cases vary along these dimensions, where as you move up the hierarchy, you introduce more false positives and unique correction becomes less and less possible.